Home

 • Automatic notification of any change in status of the part.

-Would we include a drawing?
+Would we include an AID?
 Of course, now that we have the web page the only authority.
-We can easily have a pdf available for download for inspection purposes.
+We can easily have a PDF available for download for inspection purposes.
 Probably only defining the mating features.

 Who would use this web page.